 - The simple ingredient list makes this Thai recipe one of the fastest dishes to put together!
 Perfect for a quick dinner night!

-- It’s a great dish to bring to a potluck, BBQ, or dinner party as it is light, easy to make, and keeps well at room temperature.
+- It’s an excellent dish for a potluck, BBQ, or dinner party as it is light, easy to make, and keeps well at room temperature.
 It will be a crowd instant favorite!

 - It is an excellent dish for making large quantities for a party, to share with new moms, or for a family needing a delicious meal!